A New Nonprofit on the Social Network Avenue

 A great beginning to attract and engage loyal following employs social media branding, coupled with a website.
 To create a complete online presence, it’s essential to include email marketing, the glue that holds social media and your website together.

-Social media should not be a standalone online presence solution, it should be integrated, affiliated and used to attract those aligned with your organization’s goals.
+Social media is not a standalone online presence solution, it should be integrated, affiliated and used to attract those aligned with your organization’s goals.
 It falls in line with engagement, getting a person interested or engaged in your cause.
 Social media needs to be part of your overall communication and digital strategy, circling back to your pictures, posts, blogs and website all supported by email marketing.

 When email marketing takes the stage, you can ‘speak’ directly to individual members, direct your email communications to the ideal member, based on the supporter profiles you’ve developed, and the demographic data collected from all digital channels.
 (There are several social media management tools available to help you develop audience personas).